steinko/todofrontend/README.md

-# codemix-vanilla-react
+# TodoFrontend
-Template for project creation of React inside CodeMix
+Front end of the Todo application

 ## Contents

-To do applicatin
+UML diagram